mjtiv/legal-toolkit/Patent_Bar_Study_Guide.md

 While Pre-AIA knowledge is still important in practice (since many older patents are still active), don’t over-focus on it strictly for the exam.
 Most of what you’ll see is Post-AIA, and personally I didn’t see a single Pre-AIA question on my test.

-That said, understanding both systems will still make you a better practitioner overall.
+Understanding both systems will still make you a better practitioner overall, especially since a large number of patents you’ll work with day-to-day were filed under the Pre-AIA rules and will remain active for many years, so knowing how that system works — and how to quickly look it up in the MPEP — is far more relevant in real life than it is on the test.

 ---